jakob-bagterp/colorist-for-python/docs/getting-started/index.md

     - PyPI
 ---

-# Get Started in 2 Easy Steps 🚀
+# Get Started with Colorist in 2 Easy Steps 🚀
 Ready to try?
 Let's get started:

 ## 1. Install Colorist for Python Package